or163/Olympics-By-Gender-Visualiztion/README.md

-You can switch olympic with the time slider. the map controls all other plots in the page, we can take a look on specific country over the years, or compare multiple countries/
+You can switch olympic with the time slider. the map controls all other plots in the page, we can take a look on specific country over the years, or compare multiple countries.